My investment results

 Third quarter 2020

-In total, all age groups experienced a positive return this quarter.
-For the return over the whole year, this applies to the age groups for participants aged 57 and older.
-In the third quarter, the recovery in the stock markets continued.
-As a result, the 'Business Values' portfolio returned 3.2%.
-If you are between the ages of 21 and 57, we mainly invest in corporate assets, including shares.
+Overall, all age groups experienced positive returns this quarter.
+For the return over the full year, this applies to the age groups for participants aged 57 years and older.
+In the third quarter, the recovery in equity markets continued.
+As a result, the 'Commercial securities' portfolio had a return of 3.2%.
+If you are between 21 and 57 years old, we mainly invest in commercial assets, including shares.
 As a result, you benefited the most from this positive return this quarter.

 Second quarter 2020